EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 the cardinal's job is to find N things that match its body, once that succeeds, it returns them all

 If a set is being pushed through there is a group context, this allows children to know they are dealing with a group.
 Things that don't care about groups (like a noun) can ignore it
+For a child: each cardinal is finding a set and applying it to a parent set.
+The difference between coll and dist mode is whether its set applies to the parent set *as a group* or *individually*

 observation: it is *eat* that is the one having to deal with sets, child and pizza are both just choosing items
-    - For many (most) interpretations you won't be able to tell the difference between this and the distributive
+    - For many (most) interpretations you won't be able to tell the difference between coll and dist
         - so maybe we don't handle it??
 Let's try starting there, without supporting it To make this work iteratively: pickn(pizzas), pickn(children): There is one set of 3 pizzas that was eaten by one set of 4 children
                 - You need the body to collect all the things that make it true until it gets the right number